mjhm/lodash-match-pattern/README.md

 Note that the above specifies both a partial array (for `joeUser.tvshows`) and a partial object (for `joeUser`).

-Supersets are similarly specified by "^^^".
+Supersets are similarly specified by '^^^'.
 This following says that `joeUser.tvshows` is a subset of the list in the pattern below:
 <table><tr>
 <th>JavaScript Objects (mocha)</th><th>JSON Pattern Notation (cucumber)</th>
 </tr>
 <tr><td><pre>
 {
   tvshows: [
-    "House of Cards",
+    'House of Cards',
-    "Match Game",
+    'Match Game',
-    "Sopranos",
+    'Sopranos',
-    "Grey's Anatomy",
+    'Grey's Anatomy',
-    "^^^"
+    '^^^'
   ],
-  "...": ""
+  '...': ''
 }
 </pre></td><td><pre>
 {
   tvshows: [
-    "House of Cards",
+    'House of Cards',
-    "Match Game",
+    'Match Game',
-    "Sopranos",
+    'Sopranos',
-    "Grey's Anatomy",
+    'Grey's Anatomy',
     ^^^
   ],
   ...